Illegal File Sharing Policy (DMCA)

 The Digital Millennium Copyright Act or DMCA covers any copyrighted material including music, movies, software and books.
 Although file-sharing has become commonplace, it is a violation of federal law and PSU's Acceptable Use Policy to download or distribute copyrighted files to which you do not have rights.
 The RIAA and Motion Picture Association of America (MPAA) aggressively pursue violators.
 The penalties to you and the University can be severe.
 To protect the PSU community, the University has adopted a DMCA violation enforcement guideline and embarked on a DMCA education campaign.

-If we receive a copyright infringement notice from an outside company (e.g. Sony or the RIAA), you will receive both an email notification and letter via US Postal Service explaining the violation, and should include a ticket number.
+If we receive a copyright infringement notice from an outside company (e.g. Sony or the RIAA), you will receive an email notification explaining the violation.
+It should include a ticket number.

 - For first time violations, you will initially have one week (7 days) to respond before your internet is disabled by either: